 Three is our top pick here if you’re opting to Pay As You Go.
 Once you’ve got your free SIM card you can enjoy low rates, plus 5G support and extensive roaming.

-But Vodafone gets an honourable mention, as its approach to Pay As You Go makes it a strong choice if you use a lot of minutes, texts and data each day.
+But Vodafone gets an honourable mention, as its approach to Pay As You Go makes it a strong choice if you use a lot of minutes and texts each day.
 Asda Mobile is also worth a look based on its low rates, and Tesco Mobile based on its triple credit offer.

 If you’re looking to grab a plan or bundle then Three still arguably comes out on top, thanks to competitive prices, high data limits and, again, its selection of extras.
 But Vodafone’s generous roll over feature is good too, while Giffgaff, Asda Mobile, Lebara, VOXI, and Lyca Mobile all have generally low bundle prices.